-The Minister reserves the right to request additional digital and paper copies, if required.
+The Minister reserves the right to request additional digital and paper copies, if needed.

-Stand-alone studies associated with the EIS, including baseline studies and all plans required in section 7 of the EIS guidelines (above) shall be included in the body of the EIS or as appendices.
+Stand-alone studies associated with the EIS, including baseline studies and all plans required in section 7 of the guidelines (above) shall be included in the body of the EIS or as appendices.

-The Proponent shall make printed copies of the EIS available at public libraries or viewing centers in the Project vicinity, to be approved by the Department of Environment and Climate Change.
+The Proponent shall make printed copies of the EIS available at public libraries or viewing centers in the Project vicinity, to be approved by ECC.

-APPENDIX A

-Environmental Protection Act, 2002

-Section 57 - Environmental Impact Statement
+APPENDIX A - ENVIRONMENTAL PROTECTION ACT SNL 2002, c E-14.2Environmental Protection Act, 2002Section 57 - Environmental Impact Statement